GridTools/gt4py/CODING_GUIDELINES.md

 - Tests best-practises: factory boy, pytest-cases, other pytest-plugins, make them parallelizable ??

 + factories and test input data (factory boy? pytest-cases?)
-+ running tests in parallel: pytest-xdist[psutil] (`-n auto`)
-+ run only the tests that failed last time: `--lf / --last-failed` option.
-+ run all the tests starting with the tests that failed last time: `--ff / --failed-first` option
-+ use ` -l / --showlocalsflag` option to see the value of all local variables in tracebacks Napoleon google/numpy style docstrings (and use sections.
+Napoleon google/numpy style docstrings (and use sections.
 Doctests are cool for small things but not a fully replacement of unit tests).
 Learn sphinx and RST, napoleon tags for beautiful but lightweight docstrins.

 ## Tools

 As mentioned above, we use several tools to help us writing high-quality code.
-New tools can be added at any time, specially if they do not add a large overhead to our workflow and we think they bring extra benefits to keep our codebase in shape.
+New tools could be added in the future, specially if they do not add a large overhead to our workflow and we think they bring extra benefits to keep our codebase in shape.
 The most important ones we currently rely on are:

    - [Black][black] for autoformatting source code.
    - [isort][isort] for autoformatting import statements.